LinkedInLearning/android-app-architect-2823026/README.md

 # COURSENAME
-This is the repository for the LinkedIn Learning course `course-name`.
+This is the repository for the LinkedIn Learning course `Android-Apps entwickeln: Die Architektur einer App `.
 The full course is available from [LinkedIn Learning][lil-course-url].

 ![course-name-alt-text][lil-thumbnail-url]